Data sanitization: Data sanitization policy in public and private sectors

 However, failure to follow these recommended sanitization policies may result in severe consequences, including losing data, leaking state secrets to adversaries, losing proprietary technologies, and preventing contract competition by government agencies.
 Therefore, the government contractor community must ensure its data sanitization policies are well defined and follow NIST guidelines for data sanitization.
-Additionally, while the core focus of data sanitization may seem to focus on electronic “soft copy” data, other data sources such as “hard copy” documents must be addressed in the same sanitization policies.
+Additionally, while the core focus of data sanitization may seem to focus on electronic "soft copy" data, other data sources such as "hard copy" documents must be addressed in the same sanitization policies.

 Data sanitization trends

 To examine the existing instances of data sanitization policies and determine the impacts of not developing, utilizing, or following these policy guidelines and recommendation, research data was not only coalesced from the government contracting sector but also other critical industries such as Defense, Energy, and Transportation.
 These were selected as they typically also fall under government regulations, and therefore NIST (National Institute of Standards and Technology) guidelines and policies would also apply in the United States.
 Primary Data is from the study performed by an independent research company Coleman Parkes Research in August 2019.
 This research project targeted many different senior cyber executives and policy makers while surveying over 1,800 senior stakeholders.
 The data from Coleman Parkes shows that 96% of organizations have a data sanitization policy in place; however, in the United States, only 62% of respondents felt that the policy is communicated well across the business.
 Additionally, it reveals that remote and contract workers were the least likely to comply with data sanitization policies.
 This trend has become a more pressing issue as many government contractors and private companies have been working remotely due to the Covid-19 pandemic.
 The likelihood of this continuing after the return to normal working conditions is likely.

-On June 26, 2021, a basic Google search for “data lost due to non-sanitization” returned over 20 million results.
-These included articles on; data breaches and the loss of business, military secrets and proprietary data losses, PHI (Protected Health Information), PII (Personally Identifiable Information), and many articles on performing essential data sanitization.
+On June 26, 2021, a basic Google search for "data lost due to non-sanitization" returned over 20 million results.
+These included articles on: data breaches and the loss of business, military secrets, and proprietary data losses, PHI (Protected Health Information), Personally Identifiable Information (PII), and many articles on performing essential data sanitization.
 Many of these articles also point to existing data sanitization and security policies of companies and government entities, such as the U.S. Environmental Protection Agency, "Sample Policy and Guidance Language for Federal Media Sanitization".
 Based on these articles and NIST 800-88 recommendations, depending on its data security level or categorization, data should be: